configdotsys/math-to-model-to-metal/README.md

 This document is **not** a white paper, academic publication, or tutorial.

-It is written as an **engineering notebook / technical project record**, intended to preserve reasoning, decisions, experiments, and observations developed throughout the project.
+It is written as an **engineering note / technical project record**, intended to preserve reasoning, decisions, experiments, and observations developed throughout the project.

-The focus is not on controller optimality or novel methods, but on understanding how classical control concepts translate from continuous-time models to discrete-time embedded execution under realistic non-idealities.
+The focus is not on controller optimization or novel methods, but on understanding how classical control concepts translate from continuous-time models to discrete-time embedded execution under realistic non-idealities.

 ---